 D. Acceptability and Notification.
-To be determined acceptable, the model must have been found acceptable for all Standards.
+To be determined acceptable, the model mustshall have been found acceptable for all Standards.
 If the model fails to be found acceptable, by a majority vote, for any one Standard, the model will not be found to be acceptable.

-Once the Commission has determined that a model is acceptable in accordance with the procedures in this process and that all required information has been provided to the Commission, the Chair of the Commission will provide the modeling organization with a letter confirming the Commission's action.
+Once the Commission has determined that a model is acceptable in accordance with the procedures in this process and that all required information documentation as specified in the Acceptability Process has been provided to the Commission, the Chair of the Commission will provide the modeling organization with a letter confirming the Commission's action.
 The letter shall be in the following format: